shanevcantwell/FramePack/README.md

 The features in `goan` are designed to directly support two important aspects for any serious use of FramePack: deep control over the diffusion process and recovery handling for long-running jobs.

+* **Uninterrupted Sessions & True Resilience:** Long-running jobs are the norm for video generation, and nothing is more frustrating than a UI disconnect or a browser crash wiping out hours of progress. `goan` is architected specifically to combat this fragility, a common pain point in many Gradio-based UIs.
+    * **Backend-Driven State:** The entire state of your session—the task queue, processing status, and live updates—is managed persistently on the backend.
+This means your job keeps running safely on the server, completely independent of the browser tab's status.
+Whether the tab is minimized, the screen is locked, or the connection is temporarily lost, your progress is secure.
+    * **Intelligent Session Re-attachment:** If your browser tab becomes disconnected for any reason, `goan`'s UI is designed to intelligently and automatically reconnect to the active backend process upon being re-focused.
+It finds the existing session and its live update stream, allowing the UI to seamlessly catch up to the real-time status of your render queue.
+This completely mitigates the dreaded "Error" boxes that plague typical Gradio interfaces during long sessions.
+    * **Robust Task Queue & Crash Recovery:** Beyond network stability, the entire task queue is automatically saved to disk.
+If there's a system crash or you need to restart, you can simply relaunch `goan`, and your queue will be right where you left it, ready to continue processing.
+No more lost work.

 * **Limit MP4 Preview Generation:** The base FramePack functionality writes a VAE-decoded `.mp4` preview for every single segment.
 This creates a tremendous amount of potentially unneeded compute, causing video generation to take much longer than necessary. `goan` introduces the ability to restrict these previews to only the segments you care about, using a combination of a periodic slider and a comma-separated list of individual segments to dramatically speed up your workflow.

 * **Advanced Diffusion Controls:** The base FramePack is a unique approach to video generation. `goan` exposes advanced controls like **Variable CFG**, which allows you to change the prompt adherence over the course of the video.
 This can be used to correct for a tendency for FramePack to "burn in" or oversaturate the final video as total length increases, giving you greater artistic control.

-* **Reliability and Crash Recovery:** We all know the pain of a multi-hour render crashing near the end. `goan` is built to mitigate this.
-Through its **Task Queue** and **Session Persistence**, your entire batch of jobs is saved automatically.
-If there's a crash or you need to restart, you can simply relaunch `goan`, and your queue will be right where you left it, ready to continue processing.
-No more lost work.

 * **Effortless "Recipe" Sharing:** `goan`'s **Drop-in Parameter Loading** allows you to save all creative settings directly into a generated PNG.
 Share the image, and anyone using `goan` can drop it into their UI to instantly load your exact "recipe," making collaboration and experimentation simple and repeatable.